Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

-as the problem size $N$ goes to infinity, and the infidelities $\varepsilon,\eta>0$ vanish, where the number of oracle queries $M$, width $W$, and depths $D_k$ are the parameters depending on $N$, and $\widetilde{O}$ may ignore polylogarithmic factors. \end{restatable} \end{widetext}
+where the width $W$ of the circuit in~\eqref{eq:W_bound} and the depth $D_\mathrm{comp}$ given by~\eqref{eq:D_U} are the parameters depending on the problem size $N$, and with $\widetilde{O}$, we may ignore polylogarithmic factors in $W$, $D$, $1/\varepsilon$, and $1/\eta$. \end{restatable} \end{widetext}